GitauHarrison/how-to-add-email-support-in-a-flask-app/README.md

-# Sending Emails Using Twilio SendGrid
+# Email Support In Flask

 ![Reset Email Demo](app/static/images/password_reset_copy.gif)

 You can use `flask-mail` to facilitate email sending and recieving in a flask app.
 This application shows how you can use it to locally send an email to a registered user of the application.
+Learn how Flask-Mail was used to add email support [here](https://github.com/GitauHarrison/notes/blob/master/email_support_in_flask.md).

-Towards the end, I show how you can use [Twilio SendGrid](https://sendgrid.com) to send an email.
+Towards the end, I show how you can use [Twilio SendGrid](#sending-emails-using-twilio-sendgrid) to send an email.

 ### Features